mirage/mirage/lib/openflow/README.md

 is implemented.

 The controller entry point is via the `listen` function which effectively creates a receiving channel to parse OpenFlow packets, and pass them to `process_of_packet` which handles a range of standard protocol-level interactions, e.g., `ECHO_REQ`, `FEATURES_RESP`, generating Mirage events as appropriate.
+Specifically, `controller` is passed as callback to `Channel.listen`, and recursively evaluates `echo` to read the incoming packet and pass it to `process_of_packet`.

 ### Questions